-Your rabbits will need vaccinating against both once a year.
+Your rabbits will need vaccinating against Myxomatosis & RVHD1 & 2 (Rabbit Viral Haemorrhagic disease) yearly.
 Both are fatal and easily contracted.
 Myxomatosis is spread by mosquitos and fleas, so even indoor rabbits are at risk.

-VHD is very much a silent killer with little or no symptoms.
-Spores from the virus can be brought to your rabbits on your clothes if you’ve unknowingly been in contact with it, or if your rabbit comes into contact with a rabbit in the early stages.
+Rabbit Viral haemorrhagic disease is very much a silent killer & now comes in two strains.
+RVHD 1 has been around for many years although not found to be that common.
+RVHD2 appeared in the UK in 2015 and has rapidly spread across the country and responsible for the death of thousands of pet rabbits and the decline in wild rabbits.
+With little or no symptoms, spores from the virus can be brought to your rabbits on your clothes/foot ware if you’ve unknowingly been in contact with it, or if your rabbit is in contact with a rabbit in the early stages.

-If your rabbit passes away suddenly with no obvious reason, have a post-mortem carried out so that positive results can be documented and aid the tracking of the virus’s movements.
+If your rabbit passes away suddenly with no obvious reason, it is recommended to agree to have a post-mortem carried out by your veterinary practice.
+Positive results can then be documented to help track the virus’s movements.

 Poor dental health is one of the most common killers in rabbits, often because of an incorrect diet.
 Rabbits should eat a diet of at least 85% hay – if they don’t their teeth may elongate and begin to wear unevenly causing sharp ‘spurs’.
 These may cause ulceration to the tongue or cheeks.
 The tooth roots can also break through the jaw bone or grow up into the eye sockets of the rabbit causing pain and abscesses.

 Feeding your rabbits the right diet will dramatically reduce the risk and in some cases resolve very early symptoms.
 Signs to look for include: